 So it’s not surprising that food debris, bacteria, and plaque can accumulate on your retainer.
 If your retainer plastic looks like it has a milky film, that’s plaque.
 What’s on your retainer can transfer onto your teeth and lead to tartar — the hardened form of plaque — as well as tooth decay and cavities.

 The first step to a clean retainer?
-A soft-bristled toothbrush.
-We suggest having a designated toothbrush used only for cleaning your retainer.
-Brush your retainer daily to keep it free of sticky plaque and minimize your replacement time.
+Learning how to clean a retainer properly to keep it free of sticky plaque and minimize your replacement time.